sybrew/the-seo-framework/readme.txt

 * **Updated:**
 	/
 	* TODO Translation POT file.
-	* TODO All previous Schema.org output transients have been invalidated.
-TODO.. note below next entry
-	* All previous automated description transients have been invalidated.
+	* All previous automated description and TODO Schema.org transients have been invalidated.
 		* Old caches will automatically be cleaned from the database.
 		* New caches will automatically be set up.
 This might cause a small performance hit after the update, which should automatically be resolved.
 	* Upon updating this plugin, the old term metadata (The SEO Framework 2.6.6 and lower) will be removed.